Pastor Zip's US Lutheran Web Links

 Estonian Evangelical Lutheran Church Abroad

-Actually based in Canada and part of the Estonia Evangelical Lutheran Church, this is the church (formerly called the "EELC in exile") that escaped from the World War 2 Soviet occupation of Estonia, immigrating mainly to the US and Canada.
+Actually based in Canada and reunited with the Estonian Evangelical Lutheran Church, this is the church (formerly called the "EELC in exile") that escaped from the World War 2 Soviet occupation of Estonia, immigrating mainly to the US and Canada.
 Wikipedia entry

 Evangelical Lutheran Conference & Ministerium

-"A synodical federation, fellowship, and association of centrist Evangelical Lutheran congregations and pastors" formally organized in 1999 after having found (since departing the ELCA in 1991) being independent, being part of the AALC, and being part of the founding of the LMS-USA all unsatisfactory.
-They also have an old alternate site still on the web.
+"A synodical federation, fellowship, and association of centrist Evangelical Lutheran congregations and pastors" formally organized in 1999 after having found (since departing the ELCA in 1991) being independent, being part of TAALC, and being part of the founding of the LMS-USA all unsatisfactory.
 Wikipedia entry

 Evangelical Lutheran Diocese of North America

 ELDoNA, organized in June 2006 by independent, conservative, confessionalist Lutheran pastors who had earlier departed the LCMS, "is committed to the restoration and advancement of consistently Evangelical Lutheran doctrine and practice in harmony with the Sacred Scriptures and the Book of Concord (1580)."
+They are in full fellowship with the Association of Confessional Lutheran Churches.
 Wikipedia entry

 Evangelical Lutheran Synod